2.2 Material Accounting Policies

 The Company as a lessee

-The Company's lease asset classes primarily consist of leases for land, buildings, furniture & fixtures and vehicles.
+The Company's lease asset classes primarily consist of leases for land, office premises and furniture & fixtures.
 The Company assesses whether a contract contains a lease, at inception of a contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the company assesses whether: (1) the contract involves the use of an identified asset (2) the company has substantially all of the economic benefits from use of the asset throughout the period of the lease and (3) the company has the right to direct the use of the asset throughout the period of use.

 Certain lease arrangements include the options to extend or terminate the lease before the end of the lease term.
 ROU assets and lease liabilities includes these options when it is reasonably certain that they will be exercised.